 One thing that keeps people from booking travel at the best of times is worry that they will lose money if they need to cancel.
 Thankfully, Via train tickets are fully refundable right now.
 No cancellation fees.
 No questions asked.
 My friend and I bought tickets to Ottawa in the spring, and then Ontario extended lockdowns.
 No problem, we got all our money back in two clicks – there’s a link to cancel in every ticket, regardless of your fare class.

-Note that Via is only guaranteeing this flexible refund policy for travel up to May 31, 2022.
-Details here.
+Note that Via stopped this flexible cancellation policy in May 2022.

 Not everything is running